paperhive/oai-pmh/README.md

 ## Example

-You can run the following script with `node -r esm`:
+You can run the following script `oai-example.js` with `node -r esm oai-example.js`:

 ```javascript
 import { OaiPmh } from 'oai-pmh'